-Enrollments are accepted on any regular business day.
+Applications are accepted on any regular business day.
 You will receive prompt notification of admission status.
 If your enrollment is not accepted, all monies will be returned to you.
-Enrollments are accepted online at www.enroll.uscareerinstitute.edu, by mail or by calling 866-250-6851.

-The enrollment begins on the date the school received the signed enrollment agreement.
+Your enrollment begins on the date the school received the signed enrollment application.
+Your start date is the first date of the first term.
 If the start date must be postponed, whether at the request of the school or by you, a written agreement must be signed by you and the school.
 The agreement must set forth: